wheelroom/wheelroom/packages/boilerplate/docs/roadmap.md

 - Add docs on /page-url?preview
 - Migrate %slug% to :slug compatible with @reach/router and gatsby/Link
 - Add /admin panel with login
-- Move preview button to admin panel under /admin/preview
+- Add documentation on schema snapshots

 ## Ideas

 - Add localization for component-configs and content-sets
-- Add documentation on schema snapshots
 - Examples on how to connect to API's easily (Shopify, etc.)
 - More template sets and designs
 - Plugins for other CMS's like Prismic